skijit/notes/sound/musical-acoustics/chapter2.md

     - **Answer**: Regular values: don't convert *strength* values (like power or peak ampltitude) to dB.
 That is more for ```- L ``` and ```- g ```.
 - **QUestion**: Is ```- g_{dB} ``` additive?
     - **Answer**: Nope.
 Since the logarithmic scale is non-linear, it's not additive.
-    - Decibels can simplify some calculations but this is not an example.
+    - Remember decibels can simplify some calculations but this is not an example.
         - Example of how decibels simplify some calculations: rather than multiplying a sinusoid by 1/2 to see what it's new strength is, you can just subtract 6 dB.
 [Proof](/sound/emsd/chapter1)
 - If gain is specified in dB, you get: ```- g = 10^\frac{g_{dB}}{20} ```
     - **Proof**: